bekk/bekk-christmas/post/javascript/javascript-addition.md

 So far, so good!

-The most important “rules” with _addition_ in JavaScript are:
+## The most important “rules” with _addition_ in JavaScript

-* Adding a non-numeric value to a numeric value will try to convert the non-numeric value to a numeric value, if possible.
+1. Adding a non-numeric value to a numeric value will try to convert the non-numeric value to a numeric value, if possible.
 If not, both are converted to strings.
-* Adding a non-numeric value to some value will convert both values to strings before adding them.
+2. Adding a non-numeric value to some value will convert both values to strings before adding them.

 So, what does that actually mean?